acousticrobot/web-16/_pages/toki-pona/lesson-7.md

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_17.jpg" caption="ma li lon anpa mi." %}

-Since these words aren't true prepositions, they need one of the prepositions we have discussed to far to complete the prepositional phrase.
+Since these words aren't true prepositions, they need one of the prepositions we have discussed so far to complete the prepositional phrase.
 Because of this they end up acting as part of the infix to the preposition.

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso07_18.jpg" caption="pipi lili li kama tan insa ma." %}